Home

 State of Development¶

-JIM has reached MVP completion.
+JIM has completed pre-release stabilisation and moved well beyond its initial MVP.
 The core identity lifecycle is fully functional:

 - Import identities from source systems (LDAP, CSV)